 Divisional Order 210 of 28 December transferred the following soldiers to the Ordnance Depot;

-By March 1917 Levien had secured premises for a New Zealand Ordnance Depot and warehouse at No. 12 Rue de la, Porte Rosette and a warehouse at Shed 43, Alexandra Docks.
+By March 1915 Levien had secured premises for a New Zealand Ordnance Depot and warehouse at No. 12 Rue de la Porte Rosette and a warehouse at Shed 43, Alexandra Docks.
 From these premises, the New Zealand Forces would be provided support before and during the Dardanelles campaign.
 The Australians established a similar Depot at Mustapha Barracks and in No 12 Bond Store on Alexandra Docks.

-The invasion fleet loaded with the ANZAC, British and French concentrated off the Island of Lemnos from April 10.
-The Assault would be at two locations on the morning of 25 April.
+The invasion fleet loaded with the ANZAC, British and French concentrated off the Island of Lemnos from 10 April.
+The assault would be at two locations on the morning of 25 April.
 The British 29th Division would land at Cape Helles on the southern tip of the Gallipoli Penisula, and the ANZACs at locations on the west coast of the Peninsular that would become known as ANZAC Cove.
-The division of the landing force made the concept of having the ‘Umsinga’ as the offshore ordnance Depot unworkable.
-To rectify the situation, the ‘SS Anglo Indian’ became the second floating Ordnance Depot.
+The Division of the landing force made the concept of having the ‘Umsinga’ as the offshore ordnance Depot unworkable.
+To rectify the situation, the ‘S.S.
+Anglo Indian’ became the second floating Ordnance Depot.
 Half the stocks of the ‘Umsinga’ were cross-loaded to the ‘Anglo Indian’ on the night of 23/24 April, with British Ordnance Officer Major Basil Hill appointed as Chief Ordnance Officer on the Anglo Indian, along with haft the AOC men from the “Umsinga”.